Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

 3. Share All Tracking Numbers with Your Payment Processor

 Did you know that you can lose a dispute by default if you fail to share the order tracking number with your payment processor and that this is not something that Shopify shares by default?
-In fact, this is the leading cause of chargebacks.
+This is the leading cause of chargebacks.
 So, you need to make sure that you share tracking numbers with your payment processor, along with order information, for every single transaction.

 You can do this manually, hire out the task, or install an app to automatically sync tracking numbers.